isomerpages/pa-cdcvouchers-v2/_merchants/Merchants' FAQ.md

   </li>
 		<li>
     <input type="checkbox" id="accordion9">
-    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">I had previously participated as a merchant in the CDC Vouchers Tranche 1 (Jun 2020 onwards) and/or Tranche 2 (Jan 2021 onwards).
-Do I auto-qualify, or do I still need to register to join this CDC Vouchers Scheme?</span></label>
+    <label for="accordion9"><span style="font-weight: 700; font-size: 20px; font-style: normal; color:#DB3B18">I am a participating merchant in the CDC Vouchers Scheme 2021.
+Do I need to onboard again to be part of CDC Vouchers Scheme 2022 and future tranches?</span></label>
     <div>
-			<p>No, there is no auto-qualification as this is a digital scheme.
-We are inviting hawkers and heartland merchants like yourself to register for the scheme, and our ambassadors will be reaching out to you at your shop.
-Alternatively, please see question 7 above on how to register your interest.</p>
+			<p>No, you do not need to be onboarded again.
+The CDC Ambassadors will get in touch with you to confirm your interest to continue as a participating merchant for upcoming tranches of the CDC Vouchers Scheme. </p>
     </div>
   </li>
 	<li>